mvolkmann/blog/src/progressive-web-apps.md

 ## Managing Service Workers

-The Chrome DevTools provide a way to interact with service workers and the caches they create.
+The Chrome DevTools provide ways to interact with service workers and the caches they create.

 To view service workers for the current site,